Explanation-Preserving Augmentation for Semi-Supervised Graph Representation Learning: The Proposed Method

-\begin{itemize}[leftmargin=*] \item \textbf{Node Dropping} randomly removes a subset of nodes and their edges from the marginal subgraph $\Delta G$.
+\textbf{Explanation-Preserving Augmentation.} To address this limitation, we propose an EPA strategy that explicitly retains the essential part of the graph regarding its class.
+Specifically, we use the pre-trained graph explainer $\Psi(\cdot)$ to extract an explanation subgraph $G^{(\text{exp})} = \Psi(G)$, which contains the most relevant substructures to the graph's semantics, and $G^{(\text{exp})}$ will be kept intact.
+The remaining part of the graph, denoted as the {\em marginal subgraph} $\Delta G = G \setminus G^{(\text{exp})}$, is perturbed to introduce necessary variance for contrastive learning.
+Next, we introduce EPA-based methods for graph-structured data and discuss their intuitive priors.
+Detailed algorithms are provided in Appendix B. \begin{itemize}[leftmargin=*] \item \textbf{Node Dropping} randomly removes a subset of nodes and their edges from the marginal subgraph $\Delta G$.
 The assumption is that removing irrelevant nodes has a small impact on the core semantics of the graph.
 Each node’s dropping probability follows an i.i.d. uniform distribution. \item \textbf{Edge Dropping} modifies the connectivity in $G$ by randomly dropping edges in the marginal subgraph $\Delta G$.
 It assumes the semantic meaning of the graph is robust to the changes of inessential edges.
-Each dropping follows an i.i.d. uniform distribution. \item \textbf{Attribute Masking} hides a subset of node or edge attributes in the marginal subgraph $\Delta G$.
-The assumption is related to node dropping --- missing unimportant node attributes has minor impacts on the recovery of essential semantics by the explanation subgraph. \item \textbf{Subgraph} is a method that samples a subgraph from the marginal subgraph $\Delta G$ using random walk.
-The assumption is that sampling a connected subgraph in $\Delta G$ vary the graph structure but does not disrupt the overall semantic integrity. \item \textbf{Mixup} randomly selects a different graph $\tilde{G}$ from the batch of graph $G$, and combines its marginal subgraph $\Delta \tilde{G}$ with the explanation subgraph $G^{(\text{exp})}$ of the original graph $G$. \end{itemize}
+Each edge dropping follows an i.i.d. uniform distribution. \item \textbf{Attribute Masking} hides a subset of node or edge attributes in the marginal subgraph $\Delta G$.
+The assumption is related to node dropping --- missing unimportant node attributes has minor impacts on the recovery of essential semantics by the explanation subgraph. \item \textbf{Subgraph} further samples a subgraph from the marginal subgraph $\Delta G$ based on the assumption that sampling a connected subgraph in $\Delta G$ varies the graph structure but does not disrupt the overall semantic integrity. \item \textbf{Mixup} randomly selects another graph $\tilde{G}$ from the batch, and combines its marginal subgraph $\Delta \tilde{G}$ with the explanation subgraph $G^{(\text{exp})}$ of the original graph $G$. \end{itemize}

 \textbf{Graph Representation Learning}.
-After generating the explanation-preserving augmentations, we employ a contrastive learning framework to learn graph representations.
+After generating the augmentations, we employ a contrastive learning framework to learn graph representations.
 Our \ours\ approach is versatile and can be integrated into various graph contrastive learning methods.
-Here, we demonstrate its application with two popular techniques: GraphCL~\cite{graphcl} and SimSiam~\cite{chen2021exploring}.
+Here, we demonstrate its flexible applicability with two popular techniques: GraphCL~\cite{graphcl} and SimSiam~\cite{chen2021exploring}.